jazbelrose/v1.3-mylg/frontend/src/dashboard/project/features/slides/README.md

 # Slides Editor Feature

-A Google Slides-style multi-slide interface for the Lexical editor.
+A Google Slides-style multi-slide interface for the Lexical editor with real-time collaboration and automatic thumbnail generation.

 ## Overview